vecnatechnologies/backbone-torso/docs/DOCUMENTATION.md

 Events are also triggered at different points in the render method:

- - 'render-begin' is triggered before the prerender occurs.
+ - 'render:begin' is triggered before the prerender occurs.
- - 'render-before-dom-replacement' is triggered right after prerender.
+ - 'render:before-dom-update' is triggered right after prerender and before the dom has been updated.
- - 'render-after-dom-replacement' is triggered after delegation of events.
+ - 'render:after-dom-update' is triggered after the dom has been updated and before delegation of events.
+ - 'render:after-delegate-events' is triggered after the delegation of events but before either the tracked views are added or postrender;
- - 'render-complete' is triggered after postrender is invoked.
+ - 'render:complete' is triggered after postrender is invoked.

 It is rare, and discouraged to override the render method.
 Instead, use the available hooks to control the render logic.